subzone/TerraformDrifter/Marketplace.md

     - task: TerraformDrift@1
         inputs:
             workingDirectory: 'Your working dir where your terraform files are'
+            provider: 'azure'  #can be aws or gcp as well
             azureSubscription: 'Service Connection to Azure'`

 ## Support